Surgical Biopsy VideoMacromedia Flash

 With excisional biopsy, the whole abnormal area (plus some of the surrounding normal tissue) is removed.

 A surgeon performs the procedure in an operating room.
-He/she will use local anesthetic to numb the area that will be biopsied and you will get IV sedation (rather than general anesthesia).
+He/she will use local anesthetic to numb the area that will be biopsied and you will also get IV sedation (rather than general anesthesia).
 You probably won't need to stay overnight in the hospital.

 Before surgery, a wire-localization or needle-localization procedure may be done.
 During this procedure, a radiologist uses a mammogram or ultrasound image to guide a very thin wire into the suspicious area of the breast.
 The surgeon then uses this wire to find the area during surgery.